5 members of Missouri family test positive for coronavirus

 Ryan Weinhaus said his family is thankful for the support they have received and are "cautiously optimistic."

-"It's not even so much about you protecting yourself, but it's you protecting people on the outside as well," Ryan Weinhaus said.
+"It's not even so much about you protecting yourself, but it's you protecting people on the outside, as well," he said.
 "So be smart.
 Stay in your house."